Texas Oil Rig Accident Lawsuit | 2025 Latest Updates

 2. Well Blowouts

 A blowout occurs when a well’s pressure control system fails, resulting in an uncontrolled release of oil, gas, and debris from the well.
-Any accidental spark that comes in contact with escaping gas can trigger an explosion during a blowout, resulting in workers tragically killed.
+Any accidental spark that comes in contact with escaping gas can trigger an explosion during a blowout, resulting in Texas workers tragically killed.

 3. Inadequate Training